taquimon/webauto2025/docs/01_benefits_and_challenges.md

 - **Sleeping for arbitrary amounts of time**.
 Existing pattern: polling, explicit/implicit waits.
 - **Assertions as part of PageObject class** Existing pattern:  PageObject just provides status of the element to the caller.
 The caller itself will verify the status
 - **Different Stack The automated tests (also test frameworks) are implemented using a different software stack than the SUT uses**. *
+- Client force to use a framework only for its likes  and do  not how limits has.

 ## Refs.: